Longitudinal Data Mining Competition

 Why do we need this?
 School are already using 'drop out' detectors for early warning system, but they also need early warning systems for 'these students are losing interest in STEM' detectors. ' The results of this competition could help inform the design of systems that could help try to reignite student's interest in studying STEM.

-Successful entries will be invited to submit both to a conference workshop (at EDM2018, in Buffalo, NY) and to a special issue of the Journal of Educational Data Mining.
+Successful entries, as well as any other interested researchers, has been invited to submit both to a conference workshop (at EDM2018, in Buffalo, NY) and to a special issue of the Journal of Educational Data Mining.
 Dr Baker and Heffernan's goal is twofold: 1) (the engineering goal) to do well at the task and 2) (the science goal) to have the field learn from this competition.
 Some places like Kaggle are focused on the first goal; we think both goals are important, therefore, we are interest in having folks submit papers to the EDM society to talk about they tried.
 For instance, if you ran a good set of interesting experiments as part of your attempt to do well in this competition, that could be a contribution for a submitted paper, even if you did not win (or come close to winning) the competition.

 December 1 at noon EST December 3rd, 2017 at 23.59 EST. Please see Data Mining Competition 2017 page for more details about participating.
-You can still get access to the data.
+You can still get access to the data after the competition ended.